GasLom/BRaiNN-bioacoustics/README.md

 <br>

 The **B**ioacoustic **R**ecognition AI **N**eural **N**etwork (BRaiNN) team is made up of a group of researchers at the [University of Wolverhampton](https://www.wlv.ac.uk/) led by [Andrew Gascoyne](https://researchers.wlv.ac.uk/A.D.Gascoyne) and [Wendy Lomas](https://researchers.wlv.ac.uk/W.Lomas).
 The team is developing lightweight AI models for bioacoustic analysis.
 This repository provides the software to detect a variety of species specific call types and will be updated as the research progresses.
-Currently we have models to predict common and soprano pipistrelles as well as black and white ruffed lemurs using lightweight associative memory Hopfield neural networks.
+Currently we have models available here to predict common and soprano pipistrelles as well as black and white ruffed lemurs using lightweight associative memory Hopfield neural networks.
 Feel free to use the software for your acoustic analyses and research.
 If you do, please use the appropriate citations below.

 For the original model, which was used to detect two bat species, use:
 ```bibtex